hostnetwg/pnedu-bootstrap/README-COURSES.md

 # Szkolenia Online LIVE Feature

-This document describes the implementation of the "Szkolenia Online LIVE" feature, which displays courses from the `admpnedu` database.
+This document describes the implementation of the "Szkolenia Online LIVE" feature, which displays courses from the `pneadm` database.

 ## Overview

-The feature allows users to view a list of courses from the `admpnedu` database, displayed in a table format with columns for date, title, and trainer, sorted from newest to oldest.
+The feature allows users to view a list of courses from the `pneadm` database, displayed in a table format with columns for date, title, and trainer, sorted from newest to oldest.
 The page is accessible from the navigation menu via "Szkolenia otwarte->Szkolenia online LIVE".

 ## Implementation Details

 The implementation includes:

 1. **Database Configuration**:
-   - A second database connection for "admpnedu" in `config/database.php`
+   - A second database connection for "pneadm" in `config/database.php`
-   - Environment variables in `.env` for the second database connection
+   - Environment variables in `.env` for the second database connection (DB_PNEADM_* or DB_ADMPNEDU_* for backward compatibility)

 2. **Model**:
-   - `Course` model that connects to the admpnedu database and the courses table
+   - `Course` model that connects to the pneadm database and the courses table
    - Formatted date accessor for better date display

 3. **Controller**: